bulletmark/dyndns/README.md

 ### DynDNS

-[DynDNS][REPO] is a small client to update your dynamic DNS hosting service.
+[DynDNS][REPO] is a small Linux client to update your dynamic DNS hosting service.
 Just configure your update URL in the configuration file.
 I run this on Arch Linux on an Raspberry Pi and use it with [afraid.org][AFRAID] but it supports any dynamic DNS service which uses a simple URL update mechanism.